rapPayne/angular_in_3_weeks/labs/1.7 Week 1 homework/README.md

 ```
 </details>

 2. Run and view in the browser.
+You should get a sub-total of about $39.88 and a total of about $53.21.
+Don't worry about rounding errors or formatting for now.
+We'll fix that later.
+(Or you can study Angular pipes if you like).

 3. Bonus!!
 Add the CSS classes like you see in my code snippet above ("money" and "total").
 We'll use those when we get to styling.